zzafari/ECON281/Week1/Week1_Idea.md

   @pinardon2023crowding concept of financial crowding out, but applied to subprime credit markets.

+### Juan's thoughts.

+This is interesting.
+Now, perhaps the changes in MPCs and the use of payday loans depend on an underlying characteristic of these households.
+I seem to understand that you think that the presence of payday lenders changes the MPC of the households because they nudge them to be more indebted?
+Think of clarifying this further.
+Is it payday lenders driving MPCs, or a population characteristic driving both their MPC and the presence of this type of lenders.

+Try to think how much variation is there between states in payday regulations.

 ## 2. Financial Inclusion and the Transmission of Fiscal Multipliers

 - **Motivation:** According to data from the Survey of Consumer Finance